Professional Community for Car Dealers, Marketing, Advertising and Sales Leaders

 In the world of digital advertising, there are three primary components: targeting, messaging, and landing pages.
 So much emphasis is put on targeting such as PPC keywords or display ad placement.
 After that, the focus is often placed on the landing page, particularly with the debate over whether to point…Continue

 There have been several studies in the automotive industry that have conclusively answered this question with hard data and compelling reasons why it is the way it is.
-Unfortunately, these "conclusive" studies often point in opposite directions and always seem to be conducted by companies that lean in…Continue
+Unfortunately, these "conclusive" studies often point in opposite directions and always seem to be conducted by companies that lean in one…Continue

 It’s no secret I have never been a huge fan of PPC or Google Adwords.
 Don’t get me wrong, I feel they have their place but what I have typically struggled with is the lack of transparency in this area of digital marketing.
 Dealerships have blindly set budgets not even knowing the fees being…Continue

 For over a decade, Craigslist has been one of America's favorite ways to shop for cars.
 It has the raw subtlety of old newspaper classified ads while maintaining the digital benefits such as keyword searches and dense amounts of information on the vehicle, particularly through images.

 In an ideal world, dealers would be able to market all of their vehicles equally without biases, but that's simply not the case.
 You may have too many of one particular model.
 There can be incentives from the OEM on specific vehicles.
-Then, there's the dreaded "leftover" vehicles that are still sitting…Continue
+Then, there's the dreaded "leftover" vehicles that are still sitting new…Continue

 Added by Matthew Kolodziej on December 4, 2014 at 2:30pm — No Comments